Stigma and Discrimination Against Women Living With HIV

 Stigma is an attitude or belief about a person or group of people that discredits or shames them.
 It highlights a perceived negative 'difference' between people and uses that difference as a label (e.g., HIV+) to separate people into "us" (good) and "them" (bad).
 This categorizing is ultimately a social or cultural experience that makes the stigmatized seem 'less than' and reduces their power.

 Discrimination refers to the acts taken as a result of stigmatizing beliefs.
-If a woman's mother-in-law thinks that she is dirty or unclean because she is HIV+, the HIV+ woman faces stigma in her household.
-If her mother-in-law refuses to allow her in the kitchen because she thinks she is dirty, then the HIV+ woman is facing discrimination as well.
+If a woman's mother-in-law thinks that she is dirty or unclean because she is living with HIV, the woman living with HIV faces stigma in her household.
+If her mother-in-law refuses to allow her in the kitchen because she thinks she is dirty, then the woman living with HIV is facing discrimination as well.

 Both stigma and discrimination can be complicated experiences that occur at different levels and in different forms.
-They can happen between individuals (as in the example above), or they can happen at a broader, social level (e.g., when a whole community rejects or 'turns out' an HIV+ member).
-They can be visible and obvious (e.g., when an HIV+ person is refused health services), or they can be more indirect (e.g., a health care provider using unnecessary precautions when treating an HIV+ patient).
+They can happen between individuals (as in the example above), or they can happen at a broader, social level (e.g., when a whole community rejects or 'turns out' a member who is living with HIV).
+They can be visible and obvious (e.g., when a person living with HIV is refused health services), or they can be more indirect (e.g., a health care provider using unnecessary precautions when treating a person living with HIV).

 People living with HIV can also hold negative beliefs about HIV and stigmatize themselves.
 This is called self-stigma, or internalized stigma.
-For many HIV+ women, the stories we tell ourselves have more negative consequences than external stigma.
+For many women living with HIV, the stories we tell ourselves have more negative consequences than external stigma.

 " ...
 A couple of months ago I was asked if I would be interested in being interviewed and photographed as a woman living with HIV.
 I thought it through and decided that I would do it as an important step in my acceptance of this disease and my moving forward in shattering the stigma that surrounds me and others living with HIV ...
 Right now, or before right now, I have felt isolated, alone, ashamed, stigmatized.
 The worst part of that is that I have stigmatized myself.
 I had decided that I was less than.
 Not worthy of a great and long life.
 Not worthy of health and happiness and love and success ...
 I can't even begin to tell you how at peace I felt when [the photographer] left.
 I know it will be a fleeting feeling.
 But just that I felt it, if only for a few hours was enough for now.
 I truly felt for the first time in a long time that I am very special, valuable and worthy."